Webdeskme/WebFra-me/README.md

 # Welcome to WebDesk.me
-### A web application environment for housing, exploring, and creating web aplications.
+### A web application environment for housing, exploring, and creating web applications.

 ## Our Vision:
-Our vision is to allow everyone to control, create, and use their data easily and safely
+Our vision is to allow everyone to control, create, and use their data easily and safely.

 ## Our Mission:
-Our mission is to create software that protects users privacy and data while allowing them to use and create applications that can be used anywhere from the device of their choosing.
+Our mission is to create software that protects users' privacy and data while allowing them to use and create applications that can be used anywhere from the device of their choosing.

 ## License:
 WebDesk-me/Webdesk-me is licensed under the GNU General Public License v3.0